 Although we are not responsible for preventing fraud or non-compliance and we cannot be expected to detect non-compliance with all laws and regulations, it is our responsibility to obtain reasonable assurance that the financial statements, taken as a whole, are free from material misstatement, whether caused by fraud or error.
-The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.

-Our audit response related to fraud risksWe identified and assessed the risks of material misstatements of the financial statements due to fraud.
+Our audit response related to fraud risks

+We identified and assessed the risks of material misstatements of the financial statements due to fraud.
 During our audit we obtained an understanding of the company and its environment and the components of the system of internal control, including the risk assessment process and management's process for responding to the risks of fraud and monitoring the system of internal control and how the Supervisory Board exercises oversight, as well as the outcomes.

-We refer to the section Environment, Social & Governance, specifically Compliance and responsible business conduct paragraph, and to Risk management section of the Managing Board report for management's (fraud) risk assessment.
+We refer to the Environment, Social & Governance, specifically Compliance and responsible business conduct paragraph, and to Risk management section of the Managing Board report for management's (fraud) risk assessment.